Phylum: Platyhelminthes – Flatworms

 They quickly retreat into their burrow if disturbed but within a minute or two emerge again.

 Sabellastarte magnifica – Tube Worm

-Tube worms are often confused with the Tube Anemone pictured to the right however they are a completely different animals having absolutely no relationship to one another but look incredibly similar.
+Tube worms are often confused with the Tube Anemone pictured to the right however they are completely different animals having absolutely no relationship to one another but look incredibly similar.